-Senate Democrats vow probe into chaotic Afghan withdrawal
+Senate Democrats promise probe into chaotic Afghan withdrawal

 But Kirby noted that many of the U.S. troops who were flooding back into Afghanistan were able to be deployed quickly because they had been pre-positioned in Kuwait in anticipation of a situation like the one now unfolding.

-“We think those exercises did prepare us,” Kirby said.
+“We think those exercises did prepare us,” he said.

-But back in late July, members of Congress were shocked at a lack of planning for how to get thousands of Afghans who have helped the U.S. government in some way — and their families — out of the country through the State Department’s Special Immigrant Visa (SIV) program.
+But in late July, members of Congress were shocked by the lack of planning on how to get thousands of Afghans who have helped the U.S. government in some way — and their families — out of the country through the State Department’s Special Immigrant Visa (SIV) program.

-Politico reported that there were about 20,000 people at the end of July who were seeking to leave Afghanistan through this program.
+Politico reported that about 20,000 people at the end of July were seeking to leave Afghanistan under this program.
 CNN reported on Monday that the Pentagon hoped to help up to 30,000 Afghans escape Taliban rule.

 Biden said that 2,000 people have been flown out of Afghanistan so far, and on Monday, Gary Reid, the Pentagon’s lead support official for the SIV program, said that an additional “several hundred” people had been transported.
-“We anticipate picking up the pace provided we can stabilize conditions in Kabul,” Reid said.
+“We anticipate picking up the pace, provided we can stabilize conditions in Kabul,” Reid said.

-But foreign correspondents on the ground in Kabul outlined on live television the vast obstacles to getting many thousands of people out of a Taliban-controlled country.
+Foreign correspondents on the ground in Kabul, however, outlined on live television the vast obstacles to getting many thousands of people out of a Taliban-controlled country.

 For now, the operational focus was on the international airport in Kabul, where the U.S. military was working to restore order.
-State Department spokesman Ned Price said the U.S. forces were working on reestablishing flights out of Kabul, but cautioned U.S. citizens in Kabul — and others seeking to leave — not to travel to the airport until the situation was stabilized.
+State Department spokesman Ned Price said the U.S. forces were working on reestablishing flights out of Kabul, but cautioned U.S. citizens in the city — and others seeking to leave — not to travel to the airport until the situation is stabilized.

-Rep. Tom Malinowski, D-NJ, called on the Biden administration to “make a clear public commitment that we will hold that airport for as long as it takes.”
+Rep. Tom Malinowski, D-N.J., called on the Biden administration to “make a clear public commitment that we will hold that airport for as long as it takes.”

 “The question here is whether this is going to be Saigon or Dunkirk.
-Are we going to leave people behind as we did in South Vietnam or are we going to hold the beach until everybody is taken off that beach?
-I hope that it's the latter,” Malinowski said.
+Are we going to leave people behind as we did in South Vietnam, or are we going to hold the beach until everybody is taken off that beach?
+I hope that it’s the latter,” Malinowski said.

-Perhaps the harshest critiques of the Biden administration came from journalists who have traveled in Afghanistan to cover the two-decade conflict and have relied on Afghan men and women to be their translators and guides, often at risk to their own lives.
+Perhaps the harshest critiques of the Biden administration came from journalists who have traveled in Afghanistan to cover the two-decade conflict and have relied on Afghan men and women as their translators and guides, often risking their lives.

-“The Biden administration failed to heed the warnings on Afghanistan, failed to act with urgency—and its failure has left tens of thousands of Afghans to a terrible fate,” George Packer wrote in The Atlantic, telling the story of an Afghan translator he had worked with who remained trapped in Afghanistan.
+“The Biden administration failed to heed the warnings on Afghanistan, failed to act with urgency — and its failure has left tens of thousands of Afghans to a terrible fate,” George Packer wrote in the Atlantic, telling the story of an Afghan translator he had worked with who remained trapped in the country.

 “This betrayal will live in infamy.
 The burden of shame falls on President Joe Biden.”